AkinlawonDMentor/Safeguarding-Artificial-Intelligence-in-the-Digital-Age/README.md

-# Safeguarding Artificial Intelligence in the Digital Age" by Akinlawon Babajide Fayokun, an accomplished Senior Enterprise Cybersecurity Leader, highlights his proven expertise in protecting sensitive digital assets across various industries, including financial institutions, government entities, and the manufacturing sector.
+# Safeguarding Artificial Intelligence in the Digital Age" by Akinlawon Babajide Fayokun, an accomplished Senior Enterprise Cybersecurity Leader.